 Advancing Public Policy

-The Association will increase revenue through the mobilization of communities through individual constituents, corporations and organizations to accelerate progress and maximize mission impact.
+The Alzheimer’s Association will increase revenue through the mobilization of all communities by engaging individual constituents, corporations and organizations to accelerate progress and maximize mission impact.

-- Increase Association total contributed revenue to over $380 million.
+- By the conclusion of FY25, increase total contributed revenue to $400 million.

 The Association will contribute to a dramatic increase in the accurate and timely diagnosis of people with Alzheimer’s disease and other dementias and a significant increase in the number of people with dementia and their caregivers who receive affordable, high-quality care and support.
 The priorities identified to achieve this 10-year vision are:

 - Identify, create and provide a set of evidence-based signature care and support programs.

 - Set standards for high-quality care and support across the “continuum of care” within the Association and across the broader field.

 - Ensure standards are adopted by the field.